viewfromthesky/text-conversion-assistant/src/modules/releaseNotesToMarkdown/README.md

 # Module: "releaseNotesToMarkdown"

+Conversion script to take in release notes written in the excellent [Bike](https://www.hogbaysoftware.com/bike/) outliner, and convert to Markdown, which is more ubiquitous.

 ## Requirements
 * Should take in a `.bike` HTML file and convert it to Markdown and Slack's own bastardised version of markdown